abinit/abinit/doc/tutorial/wannier90.md

 !!! tip
     Let's now look at the resulting fatbands now.
-    We use abipy with the following commands:
+    We use abipy with the following commands in a python script:

         from abipy.abilab import abiopen

-        with abiopen("La2CuO4o_DS2_FATBANDS.nc") as fb:
+        with abiopen("tw90_6_1o_DS2_FATBANDS.nc") as fb:
             fb.plot_fatbands_mview(iatom=2, fact=1.5, lmax=2, ylims=[-8, 2])

     These are the fatbands for the atom 2 (third atom as python starts at 0), thus the